Rotate your phone to navigate through the site properly

 P.I.: Prof. Dr. Tristan Weddigen (Director at the Bibliotheca Hertziana – Max Planck Institute for Art History and Full Professor for the History of Early Modern Art at the University of Zurich)

-Research Coordination: Dr. Darío Negueruela del Castillo
+Scientific Coordination: Dr. Darío Negueruela del Castillo

 Associate Digital Humanities Researcher: Leonardo Impett

-Administrative collaborators: Renata Bernasconi & Angela Di Pietro
+Administrative collaborator: Angela Di Pietro

 Executive Committee: